zak-45/WLEDAudioSync-Chataigne-Module/README.md

 ![image](https://github.com/zak-45/WLEDAudioSync-Chataigne-Module/assets/121941293/fcf70fbb-6c32-46d4-a624-0bed09f3b155)

-if you "left - click" on it, this will open the main interface. ("right - click" is for EXIT)
+If you "left - click" on it, this will open the main interface. ("right - click" is for EXIT) :

 ![image](https://github.com/zak-45/WLEDAudioSync-Chataigne-Module/assets/121941293/4035170d-7c2f-4c64-b57b-9441dfa07a84)

 From there, you will be able to modify settings /parameters.
-This should be necessary only the first time to put your audio parameters if default one not work.
+This should be necessary only the first time to put your audio parameters and the defaults one e.g. run at startup, minimized etc ...

 ![image](https://github.com/zak-45/WLEDAudioSync-Chataigne-Module/assets/121941293/41fbfb01-15e7-46df-8690-8de416b73f86)